atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 }
 ```

-## Step 3: drag movement
+### Step 3: Drag movement

-When something changes in response to a user interaction we want to announce the current state of the drag to the user.
-There are a lot of different things that can happen so we will need a different message for these different stages.
+When a user has started a drag, there are different scenarios that can spring from that, so we'll create different messaging for each scenario.

-We can control the announcement by using the `DragDropContext` > `onDragUpdate` hook.
+We can control the announcement through the `DragDropContext` > `onDragUpdate` hook.

 ```js
 onDragUpdate = (update: DragUpdate, provided: HookProvided) => {